Ngatangiia

 Ngatangiia is one of the five districts of the island of Rarotonga in the Cook Islands.
-It is in the east of the island, to the south of the districts of Matavera and Avarua, and northeast of the district of Titikaveka.
+It is in the east of the island, to the south of the districts of Matavera and Avarua, and north-east of the district of Titikaveka.
+Features of the district include a memorial to the canoes that are said to have left Ngatangiia Harbout to colonise New Zealand, and Te Ara - Museum of Cultural Enterprise.
+Muri Lagoon is in Ngatangiia and is the widest part of Rarotonga's lagoon.
+Within Muri Lagoon are four small islets or motu, which are, from north to south: